openstack/ironic/doc/source/install/configure-nova-flavors.rst

 Scheduling based on resource classes
 ====================================

-The Newton release of the Bare Metal service includes a field on the node resource called ``resource_class``.
-This field is available in version 1.21 of the Bare Metal service API.
-Starting with the Pike release, this field has to be populated for all nodes, as explained in :doc:`enrollment`.

-As of the Pike release, a Compute service flavor is able to use this field for scheduling, instead of the CPU, RAM, and disk properties defined in the flavor above.
+As of the Pike release, a Compute service flavor is able to use the node's ``resource_class`` field (available starting with Bare Metal API version 1.21) for scheduling, instead of the CPU, RAM, and disk properties defined in the flavor.
 A flavor can request *exactly one* instance of a bare metal resource class.

-To achieve that, the flavors, created as described in `Scheduling based on properties`_, have to be associated with one custom resource class each.
-A name of the custom resource class is the name of node's resource class, but upper-cased, with ``CUSTOM_`` prefix prepended, and all punctuation replaced with an underscore:
+Start with creating the flavor in the same way as described in `Scheduling based on properties`_.
+The ``CPU``, ``RAM_MB`` and ``DISK_GB`` values are not going to be used for scheduling, but the ``DISK_GB`` value will still be used to determine the root partition size.

+After creation, associate each flavor with one custom resource class.
+The name of a custom resource class that corresponds to a node's resource class (in the Bare Metal service) is:

+* the bare metal node's resource class all upper-cased
+* prefixed with ``CUSTOM_``
+* all punctuation replaced with an underscore

+For example, if the resource class is named ``baremetal-small``, associate the flavor with this custom resource class via:

 .. code-block:: console

-      $ nova flavor-key my-baremetal-flavor set resources:CUSTOM_<RESOURCE_CLASS>=1
+      $ nova flavor-key my-baremetal-flavor set resources:CUSTOM_BAREMETAL_SMALL=1

 Another set of flavor properties should be used to disable scheduling based on standard properties for a bare metal flavor: